hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/78.jpeg" style="width:950px;"/>
 <br>
 Here's the completed version of this pastel styled cat puzzle that Cassie was perched upon.
-I didn't love the feel of these piece; the cardboard was far too soft, but they did have some very unusual shapes which I appreciated.
+I didn't love the feel of these pieces; the cardboard was far too soft, but they did have some very unusual shapes which I appreciated.

 <img src="/images/posts/puzzles/79.jpeg" style="width:950px;"/>
 <br>